 Rudy Mancke on the Nature of the Eclipse

 USC’s Naturalist-in-Residence Rudy Mancke visited viewers on the historic Horseshoe to share the nature of the solar eclipse, leading up to the 2.5 minutes of totality beginning at 2:41 pm.

 After the sun fully re-emerged, the university hosted an Eclipse Reception for rising high school seniors and upcoming graduate students.

 Public Lecture by Dr. Craig Roberts

-After the eclipse fades, head over to the Darla Moore School of Business for a free public talk by Dr. Craig Roberts, a distinguished professor and senior physicist at Argonne National Laboratory, one of the U.S. Department of Energy's national laboratories for science and engineering research.
-In his "Laying the God Particle to Rest" discussion, beginning at 5:30 p.m. in the W.W.
-Hootie Johnson Performance Hall (Room #101), Dr. Roberts will discuss how Higgs Boson can't be used to identify the source of more than 98 percent of the universe’s visible mass.
+In the late afternoon, the Darla Moore School of Business hosted a free, public talk by Dr. Craig Roberts, a distinguished professor and senior physicist at Argonne National Laboratory, one of the U.S. Department of Energy's national laboratories for science and engineering research.
+In his "Laying the God Particle to Rest" discussion, Dr. Roberts discussed Higgs Boson and why it cannot be used to identify the source of more than 98 percent of the universe’s visible mass.

 The big day finally came to a close at Williams Brice Stadium where visitors could enjoy the university's gridiron stars.
 An open practice of the 2017 Gamecock football team was the perfect ending to a phenomenal day.